WikiToLearn/Wiki2Latex/README.md

 - Mediawiki TOC is simply ignored by w2l, what to do?
 - Check links.
 - FIX $this->addSimpleReplace("...","{\dots}") in w2lParser::initParsing() & w2lPserse::doSpecialChars()
+- Check messages...there is the need for a strong code rearrangement.

 BUGS:
 ----